Liubov Ilyushechkina: 2016–17 season

 Starting their season on the Challenger Series, Ilyushechkina/Moscovitch won silver at the 2016 CS Nebelhorn Trophy.
 In October 2016, they stepped onto their first Grand Prix podium, receiving bronze at the 2016 Skate Canada International.
 The following month, they won bronze at another Grand Prix event, the 2016 Cup of China.

 In January 2017, the pair obtained silver at the Canadian Championships.
 In February, they won the bronze medal at the 2017 Four Continents Championships in Gangneung, South Korea.
 They reached a career-best sixth place at the 2017 World Championships in Helsinki, Finland.
 Their placement combined with the seven-place finish of Duhamel/Radford guaranteed Canada three spots at the 2018 Winter Olympics.

 2017–18 season

-Ilyushechkina became a Canadian citizen in September of 2017, which was necessary to qualify to attend to the Olympics.
+Ilyushechkina became a Canadian citizen in September 2017, which was necessary to qualify to attend to the Olympics.
 The pair began the season at the 2017 CS Finlandia Trophy, where they finished in fourth place.
 They finished sixth at the 2017 Skate Canada International and fourth at the 2017 Internationaux de France.

 Competing at the 2018 Canadian Championships, the outcome of which would decide the composition of the Canadian Olympic team, Ilyushechkina/Moscovitch placed fourth.
 Both made errors in the free program, with Ilyushechkina falling on a throw triple Lutz.
 As a result, they were instead sent to the 2018 Four Continents Championships, where they also finished fourth.
 This would prove to be their last event together, as Moscovitch announced his retirement afterward.
 Ilyushechkina stated that she would examine her options in the coming months.